 The patient is placed into a fabric U-shape sling with hooks connected to four sling attachment points connected to a sling bar and boom.
 The device uses an electric motor or manual pump to raise and lower the patient during the transfer.

 The boom on the unit does not move left or right.
-Because of that, the Hoyer lift must be transported on wheels and positioned over to its intended location before lowering the patient down to a safe position.
+Therefore, the Hoyer lift must be transported on wheels and positioned to its intended location before lowering the patient to a safe position.

-Nursing Staff is often required to use Hoyer lifts when transferring a patient from a bed to a chair, chair to a toilet, or into a tub.
-The lift should be used when 90%-100% assistance is required for lifting.
+Hoyer lifts are common equipment in nursing homes and are used to assist nursing staff in transferring a patient from a bed to a chair, to a toilet, or into a tub.
+The patient lift should be used when 90%-100% assistance is required.

 The process is straightforward but requires significant patience to ensure a safe transfer from one location to another.
 Manufacturers typically recommend that the patient be laid on one side before folding the sling lengthwise in half.